You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

 That’s right, we’re talking about the Jurassic Jungle Boat Ride.

-And today, we wish to start an Internet debate about this piece of Parkway history.
 Is the Jurassic Jungle Boat Ride an area icon?
 Or is it nothing more than a tourist trap?

 What is the Jurassic Jungle Boat Ride?

-First things first.
 For the uninitiated or perhaps just oblivious, let’s quickly explain what this attraction is.

 Jurassic Jungle Boat Ride is a standalone ridable indoor attraction located in Pigeon Forge, Tenn.